thepuskar/vanillaJS-Projects/README.md

 ## Why these projects?

+<p> If you’re interested in becoming a web developer, JavaScript is one of the best coding languages you can learn—but getting familiar with JavaScript basics means using those skills to build JavaScript projects.
+Need a little help coaxing inspiration to strike?
+I have put together a list of different JavaScript projects you can start working on. </p>

 ## 👨‍💻 Projects:

-<p>If you’re interested in becoming a web developer, JavaScript is one of the best coding languages you can learn—but getting familiar with JavaScript basics means using those skills to build JavaScript projects.
-Need a little help coaxing inspiration to strike?
-I have put together a list of different JavaScript projects you can start working on.</p>

 | Projects                | Demo                                                                     |
 | ----------------------- | ------------------------------------------------------------------------ |